From the site

 In the morning, see the Monument of the Assens, before meeting your Local Expert to climb up to the ruined Tsarevets Fortress, a reminder of the town's former imperial status.
 Enjoy the stunning views over the old Bulgarian capital and the Yantra Valley.
 Arbanasi is one of Bulgaria’s most beautiful villages and a UNESCO World Heritage Site.
 The frescoed churches and fortified dwellings offer a unique insight into the former wealth and spiritual commitment of the settlement.
 Visit a traditional 17th century merchant's house and the Church of the Holy Nativity.
 Cross the Balkan Mountains to Bulgaria's modern day capital of Sofia.
 On arrival, sightseeing with a Local Expert takes you to St. Sofia Church, across the square from the golden domed St. Alexander Nevsky Cathedral and the archaeological complex, dominated by the church of St. George Rotonda.

 Sofia at Your Pace.

 Enjoy the day at your leisure.
-Perhaps visit the Rila Monastery and enjoy a fascinating insight into the largest and most famous Eastern Orthodox monastery in Bulgaria?
-Throughout the centuries, this popular tourist destination has been the spiritual, educational and cultural centre of Bulgaria.
+Perhaps visit the Rila Monastery or enjoy a fascinating insight into the largest and most famous Eastern Orthodox monastery in Bulgaria?

 Ohrid and Tirana on the Move.

-Making your way to the border, stop in the city of Ohrid for lunch.
+Making your way to the border, stop by the scenic Lake Ohrid for lunch.
 As you cross into Albania and journey to Tirana, renowned for its friendly locals, you are joined by a resident expert.
 Continue to the landmark Skanderbeg Square for an insider’s look at the Albanian capital.

 Kotor and Dubrovnik.